HigherLevelDev/higherleveldev.github.io/_posts/2024-09-27-Claude-Surpasses-Expectations.md

 ## The Git Update That Surprised Me

+I instructed Claude to implement this feature with the following mini-spec:

+{% highlight markdown %}
+update mutation entity to add testLinesChanged similar to linesChanged but is only populated if the filePath contains the string "test" (any case) otherwise it's set to 0.
+Update the service and repo as necessary to set testLinesChanged and also add methods for getTestLinesChangedForSession|Request.
+Also add the flyway migration.
+{% endhighlight %}

-I instructed Claude to implement this feature, and here's the result—the contents of the generated JSON file:
+ And here's the result—the contents of the generated JSON file that was included in the commit:

 {% highlight javascript %}
 {